March 10, 2018

-According to the Centers for Disease Control and Prevention (CDC), approximately 1 in 4 people living with HIV in the United States are women.
-Between 2010 and 2014, the number of new HIV diagnoses among women in the United States declined 20%.
+According to the Centers for Disease Control and Prevention (CDC), around a quarter of the people living with HIV in the United States are women.
+Fortunately, in recent years, there has been progress to reduce HIV among women.
+CDC reports that between 2011 and 2015, the number of HIV diagnoses among women in the United States declined 16%.

 Not all women diagnosed with HIV, however, are getting the care that they need.
 CDC estimates that of all women diagnosed with HIV in 2012 or earlier, 57% were receiving continuous HIV medical care at the end of 2013, and 52% had achieved viral suppression.